mkmik/metacontext/README.rst

 However this DSL has two problems:

   1. It's more verbose than necessary
-  2. It requires the case handlers to be contained in closures which cannot break out of loops, perform (non local) returns, yield out of a generator etc.
+  2. It requires the case mangers to be contained in closures which cannot break out of loops, perform (non local) returns, yield out of a generator etc.

 With MetaContext you can define the DSL as::